Hilton Glasgow

-The Hilton Glasgow is a 20-storey hotel in Glasgow, Scotland.
-It is located in Anderston, 8 mi from Glasgow Airport, three blocks away from Glasgow city centre, and close to the M8 Motorway.
-It opened on 30 November 1992.
+The Hilton Glasgow is a 20-story hotel in Glasgow, Scotland.
+It is located in Anderston, 8 mi from Glasgow Airport, on the edge of the city centre, and close to the M8 Motorway.
+It opened on 30 November 1992, marking the first international hotel to open in the city, and is credited as being "first true five-star hotel" in Glasgow.
+Craig Gardner, former manager at the hotel, credits the Hilton Glasgow as paving the way for "playing a key role in the revitalisation of the city".